REAL ID Act: Documents for boarding flights

-Except for the first category of documents in the above list, the other documents listed remain accepted regardless of the Real ID Act.
-Passengers without any acceptable identification document may still be allowed to board flights after completing an identity verification process.
-However, after final implementation of the Real ID Act, the identity verification process may no longer be available.
+Some digital forms of identification documents are also accepted.
 Identification documents are accepted up to two years after their expiration.
 Passengers under age 18 are not required to present identification at security checkpoints.

+Passengers age 18 and older without any acceptable identification document have the option to pay US$45 to use ConfirmID, an identity verification process.
+If the verification is successful, they may proceed through the security checkpoint.
+The fee allows using this process multiple times for 10 days.

 Passengers boarding an international flight may be required to present more specific documents, such as a passport or visa, to the airline during check-in and after arrival at their destination, but they may still present any of the acceptable documents at the security checkpoint.

 Criticism

-The Bush administration's Real ID Act was strongly supported by the conservative Heritage Foundation and other opponents of illegal immigration.
-However, it faced criticism from across the political spectrum, including from libertarian groups, like the Cato Institute; immigrant advocacy groups; human and civil rights organizations, like the ACLU; Christian advocacy groups, such as the American Center for Law & Justice (ACLJ); privacy advocacy groups, like the 511 campaign; state-level opposition groups, such as North Carolinians Against Real ID and government accountability groups in Florida; labor groups, like AFL–CIO; People for the American Way; consumer and patient protection groups; some gun rights groups, such as Gun Owners of America; many state lawmakers, state legislatures, and governors; the Constitution Party; and the editorial page of The Wall Street Journal, among others.
+The Bush administration's REAL ID Act was strongly supported by the conservative Heritage Foundation and other opponents of illegal immigration.
+However, it faced criticism from across the political spectrum, including from libertarian groups, like the Cato Institute; immigrant advocacy groups; human and civil rights organizations, like the ACLU; Christian advocacy groups, such as the American Center for Law & Justice (ACLJ); privacy advocacy groups, like the 511 campaign; state-level opposition groups, such as North Carolinians Against REAL ID and government accountability groups in Florida; labor groups, like AFL–CIO; People for the American Way; consumer and patient protection groups; some gun rights groups, such as Gun Owners of America; many state lawmakers, state legislatures, and governors; the Constitution Party; and the editorial page of The Wall Street Journal, among others.

-Highlighting the broad diversity of the coalition opposing Title II of the Real ID Act, the American Center for Law and Justice (ACLJ), founded by evangelical Christian Pat Robertson, participated in a joint press conference with the ACLU in 2008.
+Highlighting the broad diversity of the coalition opposing Title II of the REAL ID Act, the American Center for Law and Justice (ACLJ), founded by evangelical Christian Pat Robertson, participated in a joint press conference with the ACLU in 2008.

-Among the 2008 presidential candidates, John McCain strongly supported the Real ID Act, but Hillary Clinton called for it to be reviewed, Barack Obama and Ron Paul flatly opposed it, and Mike Huckabee called it "a huge mistake."
+Among the 2008 presidential candidates, John McCain strongly supported the REAL ID Act, but Hillary Clinton called for it to be reviewed, Barack Obama and Ron Paul flatly opposed it, and Mike Huckabee called it "a huge mistake."
 The subsequent Obama administration opposed it.

 In 2008, Cindy Southworth, technology project director for the National Network to End Domestic Violence, noted a "conundrum" in the mission "to identify people who are dangerous, such as terrorists, and at the same time, [...] in a way that keeps everyday citizens and victims safe."
-The National Coalition Against Domestic Violence also voiced concern about the Real ID Act.
+The National Coalition Against Domestic Violence also voiced concern about the REAL ID Act.

-Adrian Wyllie, the then-chair of the Libertarian Party of Florida, drove without carrying a driver license in 2011 in protest of the Real ID Act.
+Adrian Wyllie, the then-chair of the Libertarian Party of Florida, drove without carrying a driver license in 2011 in protest of the REAL ID Act.
 After being ticketed, Wyllie argued in court that Florida's identification laws violated his privacy rights; a judge rejected this claim.